carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 ## Rubrics for Creative Projects

 The purpose of our open-ended projects is to provide well-circumscribed opportunities for you to make creative work with AR, code and technology moreboradly.
 Generally, the prompts will invite you to explore a specific conceptual theme or set of programming techniques.
 As such - and since there is no "correct" or "best" or "optimal" artwork or cultural artifact - there is no correct solution to these assignments and no specific requirement for how to implement your idea (unless otherwise specified).
-A prompt also asks not just for a creative solution, but also for some ⚡️ **_creativity in defining and approaching the problem_**. ⚡️ It is expected that your projects will be documented and published to your online journal.
+A prompt also asks not just for a creative solution, but also for some :zap: **_creativity in defining and approaching the problem_**. :zap: It is expected that your projects will be documented and published to your online journal.

 With creative projects, it may not matter how much time a student spent making it.
 You may sometimes observe a very quickly-executed solution which succeeds because of its strong concept.
 Usually, however, the quality of a project is rewarded by extra attention to its craft.